Ratstail91/sineQL/README.md

 ### Update

-When using `update`, `match` will find all existing records and update those using the `set` keyword:
+When using `update`, `match` will find all existing records and update those using the `update` keyword:

 ```
 update Book {
 	match title "The Wind in the Willows"
-	set published "1908-4-1"
+	update published "1908-04-01"
 }
 ```

 ```
 update Book {
 	match title "The Wind in the Willows"
-	set title "The Fart in the Fronds"
+	update title "The Fart in the Fronds"
 }
 ```